PlummersSoftwareLLC/Primes/PrimeD/solution_2/README.md

 If you're not familiar with some of the antics D can achieve... have fun with the code.

+You must specify a command line flag `-m` whose value is either `leaderboard` or `all` in order to select which sets to run.

 ## Run instructions

 ### Without Docker